 The biggest 100 non-financial companies listed on the NASDAQ stock exchange in terms of market capitalization make up the NASDAQ 100 index (NDX), often known as the US100.
 With companies like Amazon, Apple, Microsoft, and Alphabet featured, this index has a strong representation of the technology sector.
 Along with providing investors with a varied variety of assets inside the index, there is also a balanced inclusion of large-cap firms from various industries.
 These include consumer goods, consumer services, healthcare, industrials, and telecommunications.

 What is the disadvantage of trading indices?

-What are the advantages and why you should trade indices?
+What are the advantages and why should you trade indices?

 You can gain exposure to a whole economy or industry at once by trading indices, and you only need to open one position.
 It exposes investors to a variety of companies.
 Over time, the share values of certain companies decline while those of others rise.
 Extremes in volatility are balanced out through diversification.
 With CFDs, you may make predictions on index price movements without actually owning the underlying asset.

 Investments in individual stocks have a higher risk than those in indices.
 You risk losing your money if you buy shares in a company and it goes bankrupt.
 However, if a company in an index goes out of business, it can be replaced by the next largest company outside of the index.